Stoff-Studios/Stoff2D/README.md

 - extendable entity component system (see component.h)

 ## Dependencies
-stoff2d_core uses glfw, so throw this in your libs directory alongside it.
+stoff2d_core uses glfw, so throw this in your libs directory alongside it, or install it using your favourite package manager.

 ## Build
 Stoff2D is built using CMake, from the command line.
+Binaries will be placed in build/Debug or build
 ```
 > git clone https://github.com/Stoff-Studios/Stoff2D
 > cd Stoff2D